varunyn/sonarQube_workshop/LabGuide100.md

     ![](images/100/33.png)

 - Give the job a descriptive name and a brief description.
 Then select the template you created earlier from the dropdown.
-With everything filled out, select "Create".
+With everything filled out, select **Create**.

     ![](images/100/35.png)

 - You will be taken to the Job Configuration page for your new job.
 The first thing you need to is connect the git repo you just established to the job.
-Select "Add Git" to see the options then select "Git".
+Select **Add Git** to see the options then select **Git**.

     ![](images/100/36.png)

 - Using the repository dropdown select your git repository.
 Leave everything else as default.
-Then from the Nav-bar above select "Steps".
+Then from the Nav-bar above select **Steps**.

     ![](images/100/37.png)

-- Select "Add Step" and from the dropdown select "Maven".
+- Select **Add Step** and from the dropdown select **Maven**.

     ![](images/100/38.png)